lheyberger/mtg-parser/README.md

 ## Installation

-The following section covers the installation of **mtg-parser**.
+The following section covers the installation of `mtg_parser`.

-Before using **mtg-parser**, you will need:
+Before using `mtg_parser`, you will need:
 - `python >= 3.8.1`

-To install **mtg-parser**, simply run one of the following commands in the terminal of your choice:
+To install `mtg_parser`, simply run one of the following commands in the terminal of your choice:

 ```shell
 $ pip install mtg-parser